IronCoreLabs/ironcorelabs.github.io/technology/index.md

 ### Encryption and Decryption

-Independent of adding and removing members from the group, encryption just needs to know the public key of the user(s) or group(s) to share with.
+Securely sharing a document is independent of managing group membership.
+Encrypting a document only requires the public keys of the users or groups that should be granted access.
 With IronCore's SDK, this is handled automatically for the developer.

 Decrypting has an extra step that's handled automatically: the document originally encrypted to some group must be transformed as if it were encrypted to a user.